Tsk, kids these days. Amiright!? Arseholes…. Where did we go wrong?

 This is either a story about a bug with the munchies or an eating disorder.
 Either way, it’s bad.

-To all the little bugs at home, I say this: do not eat until you feel sick.
-There is no magic leaf out there that will erase that binge session and turn you into a new, beautiful animal.
+To all the little bugs at home, I say this: do not gorge until you feel sick.
+There is no magic leaf or special lollypop out there that will erase that binge session and turn you into a new, beautiful creature.

 Also don’t smoke weed.
 It’ll make you eat a whole bunch of shit and then you’ll think you can fly.